 There is a substantial body of evidence which demonstrates that systematic synthetic phonics is the most effective method for teaching all children to read.
 Phonics teaches children how to recognise the sounds that each individual letter makes, identify the sounds that different combinations of letters make, and blend these sounds together to make a word.
 Children can then use this knowledge to decode new words that they see.
 We use 'Letters and Sounds' to plan our phonics across school.

-All children will take part in the Phonics Screening Check which is a statutory check from the government.
+Children In Year 1 will take part in the Phonics Screening Check in June which is a statutory check from the government.
 The check comprises of 40 words - 20 of which are real words, and 20 are non-words.

 You can help your child to practise the skills involved in this check by helping them to segment (sound out) and blend those sounds to read each word.
-If you have any questions please do come and ask Miss Abbott or Mrs Reeds.
-There will be a parents information evening closer to the time.
+If you have any questions please do come and ask Miss Abbott.
+There will be a parents' information session closer to the time.

 You can play a game on Phonics Play or you can look at the previous years checks by googling 'Y1 Phonics Screening Check'.